 \section{Limitations of LLMs in games}

-Large language models have exciting potential for video games, but they also come with inherent limitations.
+Large language models have exciting potential for games, but they also come with inherent limitations.
 Mainly, LLMs suffer from hallucinations \cite{duan_2023_shifting,manakul_2023_selfcheckgpt}, meaning that they will output plausible but false statements simply because they are a probable sequence of words.
-Hallucinations are inevitable given how the world is described to the machine \cite{strasser_2023_pitfalls}; LLMs lack grounding, so the text they generate is detached from constraints of reality.
+Hallucinations are inevitable, given how the world is described to the machine \cite{strasser_2023_pitfalls}; LLMs lack grounding, so the text they generate is detached from constraints of reality.
 Yet LLMs always \enquote{act} confidently in their responses, even when wholly mistaken.
-Beyond hallucinations, LLMs suffer from factual errors \cite{bian_2023_influence,karpinska_2023_large,gekhman_2023_trueteacher}, outputting responses that are wrong even though the LLM has access to information that proves otherwise.
-In the context of video games, these limitations affect certain applications of LLMs more than others, for example NPCs may hallucinate quests that do not exist in the game, or a player assistant may provide suggestions to the user based on wrong assumptions.
+Indeed, Hicks \textit{et al.} argue that the term \textit{AI hallucinations }misrepresents how ``the models are in an important way indifferent to the truth of their outputs'' \cite{hicks2024bullshit}.
+LLMs are shown to also output responses that are wrong even though the LLM has access to information that proves otherwise \cite{bian_2023_influence,karpinska_2023_large,gekhman_2023_trueteacher}.
+In the context of digital games, these limitations affect certain applications of LLMs more than others, for example NPCs may hallucinate quests that do not exist in the game, or a player assistant may provide suggestions to the user based on wrong assumptions.

-Another limitation of using LLMs in video games is that LLMs sometimes struggle to capture user intent.
+Another limitation is that LLMs sometimes struggle to capture user intent.
 This is especially evident with expressions of sarcasm \cite{zhou_2023_evaluation}.
 The ability to capture user intent is important for applications of LLMs that converse directly with the player.
-An LLM that correctly understands user intent then also correctly understands the context of the conversation, which is not always the case for current LLMs.
-Many LLMs make errors in correctly understanding user requests \cite{liu_2023_summary}, and clarifying to the LLM multiple times results in a frustrating experience for the user.
-This limitation is most relevant to cases where the LLM is in direct conversation with the user, e.g. as design assistant, player assistant or game master.
-Depending on how much the LLM output controls the user experience (e.g. as game master or offering production assistance to a human designer), the inability to capture user intent can be a source of frustration.
+Many LLMs misunderstand user requests \cite{liu_2023_summary}, and clarifying to the LLM multiple times leads to frustration.
+This limitation is most relevant to cases where the LLM is in direct conversation with the user, e.g. as design assistant, player assistant, or Game Master.
+Depending on how much the LLM output controls the user experience (e.g. as Game Master or offering production assistance to a human designer), the inability to capture user intent can be a frustrating experience.